jrmahechad/threejs/party-sessions/session-01/readme.md

 This project is an oversimplified cubed solar system that includes the sun, earth, and moon.

-It includes the `OrbitControls` from lesson 7 and the fullscreen and resize from lession 8
+It includes the `OrbitControls` from lesson 7 and the fullscreen from lesson 8.

+I defined an object for the distances. `distances.earth` represents the distances between the sun and the earth. `distances.moon` represents the distance between the earth and the moon.

+I created three objects `cubeSun`, `cubeEarth` and `cubeMoon`.
+I grouped `cubeEarth` and `cubeMoon` in `earthGroup`.

 ```javascript
 // Distances